When you think about blood pressure, your kidneys may not come to mind.

 Over time, excessive salt intake can lead to high blood pressure (hypertension), which stiffens and narrows the blood vessels.
 Blood and oxygen flow to key organs decreases.
 So the heart tries harder to pump blood throughout the body, which further increases blood pressure.

-“Elevated blood pressure, particularly over a long period of time, puts an incredible strain on the heart,” says Benico Barzilai, MD, Head of Clinical Cardiology.
+“Elevated blood pressure, particularly over a long period of time, puts an incredible strain on the heart,” says cardiologist Luke Laffin, MD.
 It can enlarge the heart’s left pumping chamber and weaken the heart muscle (heart failure).

 Unchecked hypertension can also damage the artery walls, which begin to collect fat, leading to heart disease and potentially heart attack or stroke.

-“The best way to prevent a heart attack is to stop the arteries from becoming damaged,” says Dr. Barzilai.
+“The best way to prevent a heart attack is to stop the arteries from becoming damaged,” Dr. Laffin says.

 You can see this chicken-or-egg effect with high blood pressure and kidney disease as well.
 Hypertension puts extra pressure on the kidneys’ filtering units, which can lead to scarring.
 This impairs the kidneys’ ability to regulate fluid, which increases blood pressure.

 Unfortunately, the vast majority of people with kidney disease don’t realize they have it.
-The signs and symptoms may be attributed to other conditions, and usually appear when the kidneys have already begun to fail.
-Here are symptoms to watch for, according to the National Kidney Foundation:
+The signs and symptoms may be attributed to other conditions and usually appear when the kidneys have already begun to fail.
+Here are symptoms to watch for:

-If you are experiencing any of these symptoms — particularly if you are at risk of kidney disease because you’re over age 60, have high blood pressure, have diabetes or have a family history of kidney failure — talk to your doctor about your salt intake.
+If you are experiencing any of these symptoms — particularly if you are at risk of kidney disease because you’re over age 60, have high blood pressure, have diabetes or have a family history of kidney failure — talk to your doctor about your kidney health and salt intake.

 One of the first things your doctor will recommend is modifying your lifestyle by: